-There should be three modes of operation.
+There should be four modes of operation.
 The default mode should be autonomous and may be switched to/from other modes.
 For a simplex repeater there should only be two modes of operation: autonomous and assigned, but no polled mode.

-3.3.2.1 Autonomous [and continuous]
+3.3.2.1 Autonomous []

 A station operating autonomously should determine its own schedule for transmission.
 The station should automatically resolve scheduling conflicts with other stations.